IIITLucknowSWEngg/CSITTeam014/Assignment1/SRS.md

 ---

 ### 6.5 Usability
-- The UI/UX design shall prioritize ease of use and accessibility for all users.
+- The UI/UX design shall prioritize ease of use and accessibility for all end users.

 ---